From the original sleeve notes:

 All instruments, sample loop programming and MIDI programming by Steven Davies-Morris and Gregory Amov.
 The Mellotron M400 played by Mike Dickson (3 violins, mixed strings, cello, brass, 8 voice choir, Ian McDonald flute).
 Real flute played by Diane Amov.
 Solo violin played by Greg.
 All the drum tracks were written by Steven in ACID using samples.

-These demos were mostly engineered by DSM, with some additional engineering by GMA (Greg's violin, Diane's flute) & MD (the Mellotron).
+These demos were mostly engineered by SDM, with some additional engineering by GMA (Greg's violin, Diane's flute) & MD (the Mellotron).

 Arranged, mixed, and produced by SDM at home on a Windows NT 4 server.